jmdev18/twitter_automation/README.md

 ![](img/step_10.png)

 Change the keyword list as needed.
-Please made sure you add JMDevLabs to your list 😊
+Please make sure you add JMDevLabs to your list 😊

 From time to time, you will get an error, if the API senses that you’ve reached the limit of tweets for a day or if the program is trying to retweet your own twets too many times.
 Keep your eye on the script, if you see a CODE 1 EXIT on the console below, just restart it.
 The sleep time can also be decreased for added activity, but remember that Twitter does not like a ton of spam.